 So what should you be testing?

-- Target market: Are you targeting the right people?
+Target market: Are you targeting the right people?
 Moreover, are they interested in what you’re offering?
 Should you expand your target audience?
-Or would it be better to work on retargetting your products?
+Or would it be better to work on retargeting your products?

 Step Seven: Measure the Results of Your Success